shiven-taneja/University-Assignments/README.md

 ## CSC 384 - Introduction to Artificial Intelligence
 ### A3 - Game Tree Search
 Solve the Othello game using: MiniMax and Alpha Beta Pruning.
 Speed it up using a Depth Limit and caching states.
 Created two heuristics for alpha beta pruning (Node ordering heuristic and my own heuristic)
+Grade: 93%

 ### A2 - Constraint Satisfaction
 1. Propagators.
 Implemented two constraint propagators—a Forward Checking constraint prop- agator, and a Generalized Arc Consistence (GAC) constraint propagator